 History in Homes

-Georgetown began well: riverboats, a ferry, a railroad, a trolley, two churches, a school, hotels, taverns, groceries, a tea room, a photography studio, and a post office.
+Georgetown began well: riverboats, a ferry, a railroad, a trolley, two churches, a school, hotels, taverns, groceries, a tea room, a photography studio, a milliner’s shop. and a post office.
 It was always a great place for rivermen.
 But money and history stopped by, stayed for a time, and played through.

 Approaching Georgetown from the river on foot today, one climbs a steep grade up the ferry road.
 The first house on the right was the home of Capt Thomas Stevenson Calhoon whose entire life was spent on the river until he retired in 1904.
 His father, Capt John Calhoon drowned at Marietta, OH while in command of one of Capt Jacob Poe’s packets.
 Thomas S Calhoon was 12 years at the time of his father’s death in 1846.
 At a younger than normal age, Thomas S Calhoon was pilot and clerk on several of Jacob Poe’s steamboats suggesting that Thomas S Calhoon received at least part of his river education from Jacob Poe.